Stringer (journalism)

-In journalism, a stringer is a freelance journalist, photographer, or videographer who contributes reports, photos, or videos to a news organization on an ongoing basis but is paid individually for each piece of published or broadcast work.
+In journalism, a stringer is a freelancer, as a journalist, photographer, or videographer, who contributes writing, photos, or videos to a photo agency, news agency, or other news organization on an ongoing basis but is paid individually for each piece of published or broadcast work.

 As freelancers, stringers do not receive a regular salary and the amount and type of work is typically at their discretion.
 However, stringers often have an ongoing relationship with one or more news organizations, to which they provide content on particular topics or locations when the opportunities arise.